tmelot2/coding-challenge-t/readme.md

 ### Tests

-Normally, I would never write any code without tests.
-But in this case, the project was a fairly large workload & I am short on programming time, so there are no tests 😕.
-This is Very Bad Practice, and I realize the irony of writing this for a job application 😄.
+Normally I would never write code without tests.
+In this case, the project was large & my time is small, so there are no tests 😕.
+This is Very Bad Practice, and I realize the irony of writing this 😅.

-If time were no object, I would have begun to add unit tests during refactoring after commit `ee46b1c`, which is when I had working spaghetti code for serial queries.
-In the past, I've been a fan of getting external data using mocks via dependency injection.
-I would also add integration tests to test output of the whole system, database included.
+If this was a for-real project, I would have added unit tests after commit `ee46b1c` when the poc was working.
+I'd look at dependency injection to mock external data sources or services.
+I'd also add integration tests to test all of the system.

 Here's examples of unit tests I wrote for a still-in-development Go JSON parser:
 - [lexer_test.go](https://github.com/tmelot2/go-json-parser/blob/dev/lexer_test.go)